Practice makes perfect and this smoked lamb ribs recipe is a classic

 The other challenge is to find a rub that will add the perfect amount of flavor and I think you'll find this herby rub is exactly what you need.
 The rub needs a couple of hours to work its magic, but then smoking never was a quick process, so plenty of time to chill out with a glass of wine.

 Sorry about the poor picture for this recipe.
 I did a trial run with one rack, took no pictures and then found that my second rack was already broken up into smaller pieces.

 I now have another rack in the freezer and when I do those I'll be sure to remember to take a piccie and replace this one!

 Cooking Time:- 2 hrs

 Having trimmed the fat off the lamb ribs, mix up the salts, pepper and herbs in a small bowl.
-Brush the ribs with the olive oil and then sprinkle the herb salt mix on and put to one side for a couple of hours.
+Brush the ribs with the olive oil and then sprinkle the herb salt mix on and put to one side for a minimum of 30 minutes.

 Set your smoker up for indirect cooking (you don't need wood chips for this one) and warm up to approximately 225ºF or 110ºC and slow roast the ribs for a couple of hours.

 When done, transfer your smoked lamb ribs to a board, take a knife and slice between the bones.
 Now get in with your fingers and use your teeth to rip that meat off the bone!